CompileZero/JS-For-Humans/Basics/Basics.md

 Firstly, JS (From now on, I will be referring to JavaScript® as **JS** for simplicity) is a language that

-Simply Put, JavaScript was initially created to make web-pages alive.

 > 🧩 Explanation: